 Crafting the Long Tomorrow is a three-day, small-scale conference at the University of Arizona’s Biosphere 2 near Tucson, Arizona.
 Biosphere 2 has emerged as a leading site for arts, sciences and humanities dialogues.
 This meeting, which coincides with the 101st anniversary of the death of the world’s last Carolina Parakeet, will encourage innovative and inventive presentations and conversation, with an eye toward public-facing engagement outcomes.
 It will take place Feb.
-21-24, 2019, and is currently sponsored by the University of Arizona (Office of Research, Discovery and Innovation; College of Social and Behavioral Sciences; College of Science; College of Humanities; the Insitute of the Environment; the Udall Center for Studies in Public Policy; School of Natural Resources and the Environment; and the Desert Laboratory on Tumamoc Hill), the KTH Royal Insititute of Technology in Sweden, Arizona State University's Center for Science and the Imagination, and the Rachel Carson Center for Environment and Society/Ludwig Maximillian University and the Deutsches Museum, Munich, which provided initial seed money.
+21-24, 2019, and is currently sponsored by the University of Arizona (Office of Research, Discovery and Innovation; College of Social and Behavioral Sciences; College of Science; College of Humanities; the Insitute of the Environment; the Udall Center for Studies in Public Policy; School of Natural Resources and the Environment; the Desert Laboratory on Tumamoc Hill; the Department of French and Italian; and the Cooperative Extension), the KTH Royal Insititute of Technology in Sweden, Arizona State University's Center for Science and the Imagination, and the Rachel Carson Center for Environment and Society/Ludwig Maximillian University and the Deutsches Museum, Munich, the last of which provided initial seed money.
 Additional sponsors are, we hope, forthcoming.

 The physical sciences tell us civilization and the biosphere face extreme consequences from global trends humans have set in motion, especially climate change.
 Multiple disciplines can illuminate both the global emergency and the long tomorrow—crafting approaches, some likely deeply unsettling, that could extend the lifespan of our species and others.
 Some still deliberate about the messiness of what used to be called the two cultures of arts and sciences, even as scholars have usefully blurred those boundaries.
 However, disciplinary divides both continue to be breached in welcome fashion by collaborations in such emerging fields as “art/sci,” “environmental humanities,” “geohumanities” and more.
 (If you haven’t heard those terms, however, you are not alone, and we’re speaking to you too.)